ePC: Fast and Deep Predictive Coding in Digital Simulation

 \section{Limitations}

 Our work demonstrates significant improvements in Predictive Coding efficiency and scalability.
 Nonetheless, certain limitations remain, which we discuss below.

-\textbf{Different optimization trajectories}: Although ePC and sPC are mathematically equivalent at equilibrium, they follow distinct optimization trajectories.
+\textbf{Different optimization trajectories}: While mathematically equivalent at equilibrium, sPC and ePC follow distinct optimization trajectories.
 Therefore, ePC cannot be used for research on the intermediate state dynamics of sPC \citep[e.g.,][]{millidge2024temporalPC,lee2025brainPC}.
 Furthermore, considering the abundance of local minima present in deep neural networks, it is, in theory, possible that ePC and sPC may converge to different equilibria, though we did not observe any evidence of this during our experiments, not even for very deep MLPs (see \cref{apdx:poc_mnist_deep_MLP}).

 \textbf{Experimental scope}: Following the established PC benchmark by \citet{pinchetti2025benchmarking}, we tested exclusively on standard supervised learning tasks (MNIST, FashionMNIST, CIFAR) where backprop is known to perform exceptionally well.
 The goal of our experiments was solely to demonstrate ePC's superiority over sPC, not to prove PC superiority over backpropagation.
 It would be valuable to explore ePC in domains where PC might have advantages, such as online and continual learning \citep{song2024inferring}, to determine whether these benefits extend to deeper architectures (now possible with ePC) or were simply artifacts of sPC's poor signal propagation.